Package 'markovDP'

 Monte Carlo Control

-• Monte Carlo Control with exploring Starts uses the same greedy policy for behavior and target (on-policy).
+• Monte Carlo Control with exploring Starts learns the optimal greedy policy.
+It uses the same greedy policy for behavior and target (on-policy learning).
+After each episode, the policy is updated to be greedy with respect to the current Q values.
 To make sure all states/action pairs are explored, it uses exploring starts meaning that new episodes are started at a randomly chosen state using a randomly chooses action.

 Temporal Difference Control